-In other words, the static dumbbell curl is the training drill to do if you want to feel your biceps working more during your regular exercises.
+In other words, along along with negative curls, the static dumbbell curl is the training drill to do if you want to feel your biceps working more during your regular exercises.

 Ultimately, this increased isometric strength will have a significant carryover to any movement that requires you to contract your biceps intensely.
 Chin-ups, rows, and curls are prime examples of such exercises.

 Did you know that muscle contractions are the cause of the sensation that's known as the pump?

 For this reason, iso bicep curls will really pump up your arms because you're combining both types of muscle contractions—isometric and dynamic—into one movement.

 As soon as your bicep is done with curl holds, it gets blasted by 5 full reps of dynamic curls (no half bicep curls, please).
 This creates an intense pump because your biceps are already fatigued and full of lactic acid by the time they get to the normal bicep curl.

 The pump that you get from doing isometric bicep curls will make your arms look leaner and more vascular while you're training, which will definitely motivate you to get in shape and push through those challenging final sets.

 If you're a bodybuilder or powerlifter, then you might not care that iso curls can enhance your bicep endurance.
 However, you really should.

 After all, if your biceps have good endurance, they can tolerate more reps and sets, which is to say higher amounts of training volume.